gregoirevaillant/opup/readme.md

 And you are good to go.

 ## Possible features
-- Light/dark mode toggle
+- Light/dark toggle mode
-- Messagerie possible entre le candidat et l'entreprise
+- Add an integrated messaging system
-- Possibilité d'organiser des visios directement sur le site
+- Online meeting can be organized directly on the site

 ## Contact